Milk Bath Photography Sessions and FAQ

 What do I bring with me?

 I have everything here for you including towels and a shower available for after the session.
-You’ll need to bring a dry change of clothes to go home in, and of course your outfits for the session.
+You’ll need to bring a dry change of clothes to go home in, and of course your outfits and accessories for the session.
 That’s it!

 Is the water warm or cold?
 Do you do a new bath for each session?